Steven-Grevera/ENC4265/manual.md

 The first thing you will hear is a type of crazed chattering through a filtered technological wind pipe of some kind.
 These are the sounds produced through the megaphone.
 While it is within hearing distance of the player, it will start to build up your “insanity” gauge.
 Causing major issues if you end up not being able to find cover.
 As if you scream by becoming “frenzied”, you will be discovered and likely lose a Cande Light (Life Point).

 ![image](https://github.com/user-attachments/assets/bc916f8f-0f71-49cc-b4aa-b3c008b7dbb1)
+*Figure 184: Image of a Haikara walking away from the player as it's not spotted them yet.
+Image Taken By: Steven Grevera*

 Haikara due to their lack of heads, are considered “blind”, to an extent, in that they won’t usually react to light sources at all.
 However, they will “see/sense” you if you can be found within a straight line and their ability to sense you will increase if you have light sources up, other then the Butterfly Lantern.